-Tom began playing trombone in 9th grade after playing trumpet for 5 years.
+Tom began playing trombone in 9th grade after playing trumpet for five years.
+As a Missouri native, he graduated from Fort Osage High School in 1976.
 He went on to study performance, theory and composition at the University of Missouri, Columbia.
-Tom is a Missouri native.
-He graduated from Fort Osage High School in 1976.
-In 1993, he decided he wanted to be in a people profession, and graduated from Meramec College and became a Physical Therapist.
-He is currently a Rehabilitation Program Manager at Jonesburg Nursing and Rehab Center.
+In 1993, he decided he wanted to be in a “people profession”, graduated from Meramec Community College, and became a Physical Therapist.
+He is currently the Rehab Director at Windsor Estates of St. Charles.

-Tom came to St. Louis and played in the Meramec kicks band.
-One of the members invited him to come sit in a Gateway City Big Band rehearsal.
-That was October, 1982, and he has been with the band since.
+He came to St. Louis and played in the Meramec CC kicks band years years ago.
+One of the members invited him to sit in on a Gateway City Big Band rehearsal in 1982, and he’s been with the band ever since.

 A graduate of Lindbergh High School, she was fortunate to have benefited from their highly-regarded music program, being invited to the MMEA conference in Tan-Tar-A with the Orchestra, Symphonic and Jazz Bands.
 She played and sang in a local classic rock group, Sundance and Brass, until she went away to college.
 At the University of Missouri-Columbia she played with the Jazz Ensemble and got her first experience singing with a big band.
 When the Jazz Ensemble director decided to have the band play the Lambert, Hendricks & Ross version of "Twisted", Karen's exposure to the swing and jazz genres helped her step out of the trombone section and clinch the vocalist spot.